Codecademy/docs/content/plotly/concepts/graph-objects/terms/histogram2d/histogram2d.md

 ---
 Title: '.Histogram2d()'
-Description: 'Generates a 2D histogram to show the relationship between two variables with color intensity.'
+Description: 'Generates a 2D histogram to show the distribution and relationship between two variables, with color intensity representing the frequency of data points.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'